 🏡 How to find a place

-- Airbnb: Plenty of availabilities are found on Airbnb and it is very common to book a stay through Airbnb.
-If you are looking for Airbnb deals, sign up for RemoteBase, and you receive discounted Airbnb twice a month.
+- Airbnb: Plenty of availabilities are found on Airbnb, and it is very common to book a stay through Airbnb.
+If you are looking for Airbnb deals, sign up for RemoteBase, and you will receive discounted Airbnb twice a month.

 🚌 Public transport in Japan